 Dene and his wife Heather moved to Napa Valley from Long Beach in 2021 and have since become very involved in the local community.
 They own Brannan Cottage Inn and Sam’s General Store, the building that currently houses Picayune Cellars & Mercantile on the lower floor and lofts on the upper floor and the building that formerly housed the Vermeil tasting room and later the Lawyer Family Estates tasting room.
 And from his time in Long Beach he still owns the company he founded, a marketing and design firm called Vision Design Studios.

-He and his father were involved in a number of restaurants in Long Beach; today he co-owns Michael’s Downtown in Long Beach, an Italian restaurant founded in 2013.
-This restaurant is located along the pedestrian friendly Promenade.
-We highly recommend a stop here for lunch or dinner; the food is creative, the ambiance welcoming and the service excellent.
+He and his father Michael were involved in a number of restaurants in Long Beach; his father continues to operate his namesake restaurant, Michael’s on Naples in in Long Beach, an Italian restaurant founded in 2007.
+And they owned Michael’s Downtown until permanently closing this restaurant in fall 2024.
+This restaurant was located along the pedestrian friendly Promenade.
+We enjoyed lunch here prior to its closing.

 We have researched numerous personalities connected to Napa Valley and its wine business; most of our research has been very cut and dry, factually referenced, usually from multiple sources.
 However with Samuel Brannan there is so much conflicting information out there that it can be difficult to get to the truth.
 We have read several books about the man, researched some of his past at the Sharpsteen Museum in Calistoga and combed through numerous old newspapers for information about his contributions to the state of California and Napa Valley in particular.